doeyed/appel-infodump/doc/masks.md

 [^3]: fun fact: normally, the spikey quarter tiles of a full spike tile aren't actually solid, but mobs (and other entities) can choose to ignore this, and treat it as regular solid ground

 [^4]: this doesn't affect activation tiles, as their behavior is hardcoded into the "Player" sprite, and aren't determined by their tile masks. something similar is also in place for collectibles, checkpoints, flag poles, etc. (flag poles, checkpoints, yellow apples, and such are valid tiles, but collectibles, like red keys/apples, are technically entities)

-[^5]: using characters that aren't numbers don't count as a valid brush category, and will *not* make the tile appear in the level editor